California Gold Rush

 Rev. Benton, going to California to seek souls and not gold, provided a detailed eyewitness account of the voyage of the Edward Everett.
 Named for the president of Harvard, the vessel was the first to sail from Boston to the gold fields with an organized mining company, the Boston and California Joint Stock Mining and Trading Company.
 Benton preached sermons and gave talks on religious subjects during the voyage.
 After arriving in San Francisco, he immediately went to Sacramento and established the First Church of Christ (Pioneer Congregational Church) and became one of the most influential Protestant clergymen in California.
 His diary describes in detail the voyage and his life ministering to the gold seekers.

-The second volume of Benton's diary is open to the entry for July 14, 1849, marking his arrival in Sacramento.
+The second volume of Benton's diary indicates that July 14, 1849 marked his arrival in Sacramento.
 Seeking shelter from the angry Sacramento sun, he pitched his tent in a grove of oak trees.
 The following day, Sunday, he planned to preach his first sermon, but an attack of dysentery kept him down.

 Reverend Joseph A. Benton